WowzaMediaSystems/wse-plugin-banstreams/README.md

 2. When prompted, enter your user name and password.
 This is the same login credentials you use to login to Wowza Streaming Engine Manager.

 3. Publish your first stream, and then click **Check for new streams** in the **Stream Blacklists** page.
-Your new stream will appear in the list with a **Blacklist** link next to the stream.
+Your new stream will appear in the **Published Streams** list.

-4. Click the **Blacklist** link to add the published stream to the blacklist and stop the stream.
+4. Click the **Blacklist** link next to the published stream to add that stream to the blacklist.
+This will also stop the stream.
 Any subsequent attempts to publish to that app-name/app-instance/stream-name sequence will be rejected until you remove the stream off the blacklist.

 ## More resources